sonipa/doug/README.md

 * One CSS stylesheet
 * An HTML5 template containing the vector path information (SVG)

 This works great with webpack as there are no actual SVG files or images.
-The result is a very small tree of living vector components which are easy to edit and organize.
+The result is a very small tree of ~~living~~ (soon) vector components which are easy to edit and organize.
 Welcome to Doug's world!

 #### Libraries